tkinsoon/microservices-enablement/labs/lab0/README.md

 Place the resulting token in the above template as the value for the variable PIVNET_TOKEN Before continuing, ask your instructor to validate the contents of your .env file.

-Now that we have the .env file with our critical variables, we need to ensure that these get set into the shell, both now and every subsequent time the ubuntu user connects to the jumpbox.
+Now that we have the .env file with our critical variables, save it and exit from your text editor.
+We need to ensure that these get set into the shell, both now and every subsequent time the ubuntu user connects to the jumpbox.
 ```
 source ~/.env
 echo "source ~/.env" >> ~/.bashrc